subhajitkp007/DBMSMiniProject/README.md

 * [Instructions for running the project](#Instructions)
 * [Devloper details](#Devloper)
 # Introduction
 ### This is an small project on Database Manegment system,it is designed for performing support some basic functionality such as delete,insert,find in database using Graphical user interface.
-I have designed an simple and interactive user interface for performing these operation on table.
+I have designed a simple and interactive user interface for performing these operation on table.
 # Objective
 Learn to devlop website , connect to database from the website and perform various operation on the database.
 ## Main Component of Project